Gdalik/EarQuiz_website/pages/info.md

 - [Python][2] with its power, simplicity and big community that lets non-technical people like me bring their ideas to life without the need to hire professional coders;
 - [Pedalboard][3] by Spotify’s Audio Intelligence Lab, which is an excellent and well-supported Python library for working with audio;
-- [PyQt6][4] which is a powerful toolset for developing beautiful and convenient graphical user interfaces on Python
+- [PyQt6][4] which is a powerful toolset for developing beautiful and convenient graphical user interfaces on Python.

 I hope, many hours and months of development were not in vain, and you would find this project useful!